creative-area/docker-varnish-consultemplate/README.md

-# Varnish 4 container (with Consul Template)
+# Docker - Varnish (with Consul Template)

-This image is intended to provide a caching and load balancing layer (with [Varnish Cache](https://www.varnish-cache.org/)) in front of web containers.
+This image is intended to provide a caching and load balancing layer (with [Varnish Cache](https://www.varnish-cache.org/)) in front of web containers that you can scale at runtime.

 It should be used along with a [Consul](https://www.consul.io/) cluster and [Registrator](https://github.com/gliderlabs/registrator) in order to provide automatic container registration.
 With the help of [Consul Template](https://github.com/hashicorp/consul-template), it provide a way to do transparent load balancing of containers.